Simulation Options on the Web

 consider when preparing a source model FITS file, and some hints for

-this process are presented in
+this process are presented in the FITS section.

 Upload a FITS file